Stroke, Rehabilitation, Virtual Reality, Mirror Movement Therapy, Task Performance

 |---|---|---|

-| Change in the result of Modified Ashworth scale (MAS) | baseline, 9 weeks and 21 weeks | Muscle tone is defined by the resistance of a muscle being stretched without resistance. |
+| Change in the result of Modified Ashworth scale (MAS) | baseline, 9 weeks and 21 weeks | Muscle tone is defined by assess muscle tone by evaluating resistance to passive stretch, reflecting the level of spasticity, with scores ranging from 0 (no increase in tone) to 4 (rigidity in flexion or extension). |

 Countries